 - The debug terminal will show the compression or decompression results of the example application.

 A: Yes.
-This can easily be done.
+This is easily done.
 It actually comes with a sample showing how to do this.

-Can I use the software to compress data I want to store in files?
+Q: Can I use the software to compress data that I want to store in files?

-I am storing a long file.
-Is there a way to "fast forward" in the file, so to extract a portion of it without having to extract the whole file?
+Q: I am storing a large file.
+Is there a way to "fast forward" in the file, to extract a portion of it without having to extract the whole file?

-A: A Windows executable can be downloaded which compresses a file.
-Drag and drop the file onto the compressor to compress it.
-As easy as that.
+A: Sure, a Windows executable can be downloaded which compresses a file.